Brijnandan11/Seatlock-engine/README.md

 # SeatLock

-A production-grade, high-concurrency seat reservation backend built with Node.js and TypeScript.
+A production-grade, high-concurrency seat reservation backend built with Node.js and TypeScript

-## Status

-Currently in Phase 0 — Foundation.

 ## Objectives